 top of page

-Buyer’s remorse happens when someone commits to a purchase and then starts second-guessing it.
+Buyer’s remorse can strike anyone.
+It happens when someone commits to a purchase and then starts second-guessing their decision.
 In traditional real estate, there’s often room to renegotiate.
-In an auction, there usually isn’t.
+However, in an auction, there usually isn’t.
+Auctions are designed to be final.
+That’s why preparation matters.

 How Buyer’s Remorse Happens

-• Bidding without inspecting the property
+• Bidding without inspecting the property.

-• Making assumptions instead of verifying facts
+• Making assumptions instead of verifying facts.

-• Discovering after the auction that the property doesn’t fit financing or personal plans
+• Discovering after the auction that the property doesn’t fit financing or personal plans.

-None of those undo a binding contract.
+None of these factors can undo a binding contract.
+Once you place a bid, you are committed.

-How to Prevent It
+How to Prevent Buyer’s Remorse

 If something matters to you, verify it before the auction—not after.
+Preparation is key!

 What Happens If You Try to Back Out